 Faith communities who have trained caregivers experience not only care for greater numbers of people, but also an increase in sensitivity and compassion in the community to the vulnerable, suffering, and disadvantaged.

-(1) You will develop skills to lead ministries of care and faith communities become places of health and healing.
+(1) You will develop skills to lead ministries of care and cultivate faith communities which become places of health and healing.